gitsnik/pa-redteamprofessional/README.md

 28.9 days to go.
 Only 3.5 videos in so far, but 4/23 objectives have been completed and I've already learned stuff.

 Powerview is going to be spending a LOT of time in my day to day security management arsenal, from sysops to pentesting.
 I'm kicking myself for never discovering this tool before.

+## Objectives 5 through 7

+Now we're getting somewhere.
+The parts on bloodhound make me see how easy it can be, and we're now getting into the parts where some real thinking is required.
+Either I'm not hearing it properly in the video, or it wasn't pointed out for simple things like RealTimeProtection.
+Still some work to do with messing with ConstrainedLanguage which I've never encountered before (mostly I use JEA for that sort of thing), so this will be fun.

+It is worth remembering that these are learning objectives and not necessarily exam points.
+This is particularly reminding me of my SGDE exam, wherein there are two parts that I thought should be related but couldn't see how (because... they weren't, they just happened to exist in the same space).